stephen-mw/Logstash_kibana_auto_install/README.md

 The server keeps logs in a redis queue until they can be drained into elasticsearch.
 Neither redis nor elasticsearch are required to be on the server, but they are nevertheless required.

 # The frontend
 While not a direct part of the logstash project, Kibana works on top of logstash to give you visualization and montoring tools.
-Kibana also gives you the flexability to define patterns and filters and then watch the stream for these matches come in realtime.
+Kibana also gives you the flexibility to define patterns and filters and then watch the stream for these matches as they happen in realtime.

 ![logstash running with varnishncsa](http://i.imgur.com/SwbL8eO.png?1 "Logstash running with Varnishncsa")